Fusion-Lightguns/Fusion-Phaser/DIY/Offical Shell/Print/README.md

 If using a big printer use the Large STLs Folder

-Click Print-Tips.txt for further help
+Click Print-Tips.txt for further print help

+Click Post-Processing-Tips.txt for detailed after print help

 After Printing see below link for build instructions